lammps/lammps/doc/src/compute_temp_cs.rst

 """""""""""

-This compute calculates a global scalar (the temperature) and a global vector of length 6 (KE tensor), which can be accessed by indices 1--6.
+This compute calculates a global scalar (the temperature) and a global vector of length 6 (symmertric tensor), which can be accessed by indices 1--6.
 These values can be used by any command that uses global scalar or vector values from a compute as input.

 The scalar value calculated by this compute is "intensive".
 The vector values are "extensive".

-The scalar value will be in temperature :doc:`units <units>`.
-The vector values will be in energy :doc:`units <units>`.
+The scalar value is in temperature :doc:`units <units>`.
+The vector values are in energy :doc:`units <units>`.

 Restrictions
 """"""""""""